Imágenes de páginas

 Even so in the moral world if the church of Christ, by the malice of man, could be extinguished: darkness, crime, and death, death temporal and eternal, would be poor lost man's only inheritance.
 But, thanks be to God, we know that the bark of Peter will survive all tempests in the future as in the past, and that she will float over the stormy sea of time in safety to the consummation of ages; for the divine assistance is promised to her for ever.

 In conclusion, we beg leave to express the hope that Archbishop Bayley will give to the world a new and enlarged edition of Bishop Bruté's life, as his materials are by no means exhausted.
 It will be no detriment to Mr. Clarke's excellent work to give to many of the deceased prelates, individually, much more extended biographies than that gentleman could possibly give in his instructive pages.
-And finally, we may express a hope that, when Lady Herbert edits a new edition, she will not forget to give due credit to the distinguished author whose labors she has in some sense so fully appreciated.*
+And finally, we may express a hope that, when Lady Herbert edits a new edition, she will not forget to give due credit to the distinguished author whose labors she has. in some sense so fully appreciated.*

 To save disappointment to those who may desire to possess a copy of the Memoirs of Bp.
-Bruté, we deem it proper to state that the work is out of print, but that the author has intimated
+Bruté, we deem it proper to state that the work is out of print, but that the author has intimated his intention to publish a revised edition at some future day-of which the public will doubtless be duly informed.-ED.
+C. W.

 NEW PUBLICATIONS.

+LECTURES AND SERMONS.
+By the Very Rev. Thomas N. Burke, O.P.
+New York: P. M. Haverty.
+1873.
 This, the second volume, containing thirty-two of F. Burke's magnificent discourses, has just been issued by his authorized publisher, Mr. Haverty.
 In neither matter nor form is it inferior to the splendid volume published a year ago.
 It contains lectures on most of the important questions of the day, and nowhere better than in these lectures may be found a solution to the great problems that the moral and social condition of our age and country present.
 The fundamental principles of religion, order, and law treasured up in the Summa of S. Thomas, F. Burke has thoroughly mastered and made his own; and, armed with these, he comes forth in the might of his eloquence, prepared to offer a remedy for every disease, intellectual and moral, of the XIXth century.
 The principles which he advocates and has proclaimed on the house-tops, from the Merrimac to the Mississippi, are just those by which modern society must be saved, if saved at all.
 His mission has been called a providential one with reference to the Irish in this country; but we believe it to be a providential one with reference to the American people at large.
 Never before have the genuine principles of human action been so publicly and brilliantly taught in our land; and the good seed, sown broadcast as it has been, cannot but take root and produce fruit in due season.

 Even now the conversions to our holy religion, wrought through the instrumentality of F. Burke's preaching, are many and widespread.
 But how great and palpable the good he has done amongst his own people!
 He has aroused their love for faith and fatherland to enthusiasm; he has made them to realize the important influence they are to exert on this continent; he has taught them to feel their dignity; he has told them what is required of them as citizens of the republic; he has pointed out their dangers, and suggested remedies for their disor

 ders.
 His constant aim has been to instil into the minds of his countrymen every sentiment of religion, patriotism, and honor that could elevate and ennoble a generous race.
-Since the days of O'Connell, no one man has done so much for the Irish people, and none has received so much of their gratitude and confidence.
-It is but a short time ago that we heard a poor fellow say he had resolved "never to get drunk again, lest he might disgrace a country that could produce such a man as F. Tom Burke "a noble sentiment truly, and one that speaks volumes for the man who could inspire it.
+Since the days of O'Connell, no one man has done so much for the Irish people, and none has re ceived so much of their gratitude and confidence.
+It is but a short time ago that we heard a poor fellow say he had resolved "never to get drunk again, lest he might disgrace a country that could produce such a man as F. Tom Burke "— a noble sentiment truly, and one that speaks volumes for the man who could inspire it.
 We seem to be describing the work of a lifetime, and surely what we have said and had reason to say would make a long lifetime illustrious.
 Yet in very truth are we but enumerating the labors of a few months.
 What may not critics be able to write in the future, should F. Burke return to us, and resume his glorious work?

-THE IRISH RACE IN THE PAST AND IN THE PRESENT.
+THE PRESENT.
 By Rev. Aug.
-J. The baud, S.J.
+J. Thebaud, S.J.
 New York: D. Appleton & Co.
 1873.

 F. Thebaud has written us a philosophy of Irish history.
 He has sought out the characteristics of the Celtic race, and has, we think, discovered them and successfully traced them down from the earliest to the latest annals of that grand old people.
 He has read Irish history, and reflected on it, and his views, in relation to the Ireland of the past at least, are correct.
 We are glad that one not an Irishman has written this book; for when an Irishman speaks of his country's bygone glories, he is pretty generally accused of exaggeration, and the world refuses to be interested in the details of an antique history which it supposes to be in great part the creation of national pride.
 We have always regretted that Montalembert did not write a history of Ireland, as he once intended to do, and we have never quite forgiven Victor Cousin for the part he took in dissuading the count from carrying out this the cherish